Following the principles and pedagogy of Waldorf Education.Learn More

 Waldorf Education has a rich multi-cultural focus in its curriculum through the grades and explores many cultures through literature, festivals, dance, art, and music.
 This creates value and respect for diversity and an appreciation for all people.

 Finally, Waldorf schools produce graduates who have developed themselves in a holistic way.
 They have cultivated academic, artistic, emotional, social, moral, and physical capacities and also possess the 21st century learning ideals of critical thinking, collaboration, communication, and creativity.
 Throughout the grades, students have explored the adage “Know Thyself” and have developed the capacities to fulfill their life path purposes and desires.

-In 1919, Dr. Rudolf Steiner, the Austrian philosopher, scientist and artist, was invited to give a series of lectures to the workers of the Waldorf-Astoria factory in Stuttgart, Germany on education.
-Thus came the first school and the name, Waldorf Education.
-A century later, it has become the largest independent school movement in the world and is growing quickly and substantially in the public sector.
+In 1919, Dr. Rudolf Steiner, the Austrian philosopher, scientist, and artist was invited to give a series of lectures to the workers of the Waldorf-Astoria factory in Stuttgart, Germany on education.
+From this place was derived the first school and name, Waldorf Education.